SummittDweller/npm-blog-sd/content/posts/2024-12-18-a-new-pagefind-enabled-blog.md

 # Success!

 Well, somewhat.
 My site at https://ashy-rock-0f18efc0f.4.azurestaticapps.net/ is visible now, but the theme isn't right.
 I suspect that is because my `hugo.yml` file still sets the `baseURL` to "https://blog.summittdweller.com" and we are not quite there yet.
 Setting the `baseURL` to "https://ashy-rock-0f18efc0f.4.azurestaticapps.net/" and let's see what happens...  **Bingo!**   Now, I just need to add a search bar to expose the Pagefind results.
+Done!

 {{< attention-box "What follows is obsolete, it's from `npm-rootstalk`, and does NOT apply to this blog!" >}}